shankarj67/30DaysOfFLCode/README.md

 ### Courses

 * [The Private AI Series](https://courses.openmined.org/) - Learn how privacy technology is changing our world and how you can lead the charge.

+* [Federated Learning @ DeepLearning.AI](https://www.deeplearning.ai/short-courses/intro-to-federated-learning/) - An introductory course on federated learning delivered by DeepLearning.AI in collaboration with Flower.

 * [Federated Learning Tutorial @ NeurIPS 2020](https://drive.google.com/file/d/1QGY2Zytp9XRSu95fX2lCld8DwfEdcHCG/view) - Federated Learning Tutorial @ NeurIPS 2020